Codemon72/JavaScript--Gym_and_Library/Object Regular Expression.md

 `/pattern/modifiers;`

-- Using String Methods
+### Using String Methods
-In JavaScript, regular expressions are often used with the two string methods: `search()` and `replace()`.
+In JavaScript, regular expressions are often used with the these string methods:

-The `search()` method uses an expression to search for a match, and returns the position of the match.
+- The `match()` method searches a string for a match against a regular expression, and returns the matches, as an Array object.

-The `replace()` method returns a modified string where the pattern is replaced.
+- The `replace()` method returns a modified string where the pattern is replaced.
+- The `search()` method uses an expression to search for a match, and returns the position of the match.

+### Character Classes
+`s` - white space
+`S` - not white space

-###  Modifiers:
+###  Pattern Modifiers:
 - `i`  - is a modifier (modifies the search to be case-insensitive).
 - `g`  - perform a global match (find all matches rather than stopping after the first match)
 - `m`  - perform multiline matching

 ### Brackets
 Brackets are used to find a range of characters: